How To Run An 8-Minute Mile?

 So, you’re thinking about running a 100K race?

-To put that into perspective, that’s more than two full marathons back-to-back.
+Think of it as two marathons back-to-back.
+It’s a huge distance.
 It’s also 49 more miles than a half marathon and the equivalent of running twenty 5Ks in a row.

 But don’t get me wrong.